sacktock/Dreadmare---Card-game/README.md

 Installation
 ------------

 To install the software, navigate to the 'Installing Files' sub-directory.
 Then double click 'setup.exe' and follow the instructions on the installation wizard.
-More information can be found in the README.txt files within that directory.
+More information can be found in the README.txt file within that directory.

 Testing
 -------